lenkiefer/lenkiefer.github.com/_posts/2016-03-05-what-the-february-jobs-numbers-mean-for-housing.md

 ### Demand growth, low supply push home prices higher

 With demand picking up, supply will likely struggle to keep pace.
-As I mentioned <a href="{{ site.url }}/2016/02/28/house-price-trends/"> earlier</a>, tight inventories are pushing house prices higher across most of the country.
+As I mentioned <a href="http://lenkiefer.com/2016/02/28/house-price-trends"> earlier</a>, tight inventories are pushing house prices higher across most of the country.
 Supply is a major concern for U.S. housing markets, and for reasons I'll explain soon, supply issues are likely to be with us for several more years.